Receive current information selected by a seasoned Information Specialist specific to your current challenge. [more]

 Robin J. Lunge, Presenter [view bio]Director of Health Care ReformState of Vermont Agency of Administration and Sonya SchwartzProgram Director—National Academy for State Health Policy

-Registrants will have access to the full ACA University virtual environment throughout the year.
+Registrants have access to the full ACA University virtual environment throughout the year.
 Click here for a list of virtual features.

 Educational sessions at this program qualify for CEBS continuing professional education (CPE) credit.

 ACA University live events and virtual learning environment are an exclusive member benefit.